Deaths along the Bangladesh–India border: Farmlands near the border

 A teenager was killed and three others were injured in a shooting conducted by BSF in Chuadanga when they went to pick mangoes from a tree near the border in May 2016.
 The BSF suspended seven of its personnel over the incident.

-Bangladeshi casualties
+Bangladeshi civilian casualties

-From 2001 to 2010, Human right organisations state that around 1,000 Bangladeshi civilians have been killed by Border Security Force (BSF).
-From 2012 to 2016, around 146 Bangladeshi civilians were killed by BSF and Indian civilians according to Bangladesh Home Minister, Asad Uz Zaman Khan Kamal.
-The Daily Star, a Bangladeshi newspaper, reports that from 2010 to 2016, on average, 40 Bangladeshi nationals were killed at the border every year.
+From 2001 to 2010, human right organisations state that around 1,000 Bangladeshi civilians have been killed by the Border Security Force (BSF).
+From 2012 to 2016, around 146 Bangladeshi civilians were killed by BSF and Indian civilians, according to Bangladesh Home Minister Asad Uz Zaman Khan Kamal.